devunt/purple-line/README.md

     make
     make install

 This will build and install the plugin into your home directory.
-Builds are only tested on Arch Linux and a recent Ubuntu for now.
+Builds are only tested on recent Ubuntu for now.

 Implemented
 -----------

-* Logging in
+* Logging in with NAVER Account
   * Authentication
   * Fetching user profile
   * Account icon